altwalker/altwalker/docs/modeling.md

 # Modeling

-## Model design
+## Model Design

 The objective of the model(s), is to express the expected behavior of the system under test.
 To do so, we use a directed graph, in which a vertex (or a node) represents some desired state, and the edges (arcs, arrows, transitions) represents whatever actions we need to do in order to achieve that desired state.

-Each vertex and edge has an associated method in code that is executed upon stepping into it.
+Each vertex and edge has an associated method in the test code that is executed upon stepping into it.

 _GraphWalker_ generates a path through the directed graph. _AltWalker_ walks the path and executes the code associated to the reached vertex or edge.

 ### Vertices

 A __vertex__ is a state of the system under tests.
+In the test code this is the place where the actual test takes place.

 ### Edges